Beware the costly, complicated AMT

 When an AMT payment is required, affected taxpayers could end up paying thousands more in taxes.

-In past years, Congress bumped up the earnings amounts to keep more middle-income filers from paying more under the AMT system.
+Congress typically took care of this by bumping up the earnings amounts to keep more middle-income filers from paying more under the AMT system.

 Calculation insult to tax injury